 An appropriation measure is adopted by the District on or before the first day of July in each year for the period July 1 to June 30 of the following year.
 The appropriation measure is submitted to the County Auditor, who in turn, submits it to the County Budget Commission.
 The appropriation measure controls expenditures of the District.
 The District may, by resolution, transfer funds from one line item to another in the appropriation measure, reduce or increase any item, create new items, and make additional appropriations, subject to availability of funds and to the approval of the County Budget Commission.
-The District's legal level of control is set at the fund and function level.
+The District's legal level of control is set at the fund and object level for the General Fund and fund level for all other funds.
 The budget figures in Note 3 represent the final appropriation amounts including all amendments and modifications.